Inrixia/TidalTags/readme.md

 ![image](https://github.com/Inrixia/TidalTags/assets/6373693/4ebd3884-544b-47bb-9046-37863cff4fb8)
 6. Go browse the Web Player!
 Everything should be working.

+Notes:
-Note: Firefox forces unsigned extensions to uninstall every browser restart, I dont think there is a way around this so sucks to not use chrome I guess...
+- Firefox forces unsigned extensions to uninstall every browser restart, I dont think there is a way around this so sucks to not use chrome I guess...
 If there is a way around this please open a PR or issue about how to install it so it persists.
+- The token needed does and will expire, if things arent working try refresh and grab the token again.

 ## Example Screenshot:
 ![image](https://github.com/Inrixia/TidalTags/assets/6373693/ee98b001-33c5-4f30-9fd6-8bf54ba2d2c5)